azooz2003-bit/Phia-Explore/README.md

 The UIImage was stored in our custom async image's `@State` property via the `loaded(UIImage)` state, meaning it would persist throughout the view's life.
 I wanted to avoid that for views off the visible area, `onDisappear` wouldn't work since it's only triggered when a view was removed from the hierarchy - which doesn't happen in the `Layout` protocol implementation.
 Then I found `onScrollVisibilityChange`, allowing me to remove the image from the cell's state whenever its visibility changed.
 This would ensure that only images that need to be displayed are ever rendered and kept in memory.

+**Layout Protocol + Batched Lazy Loading*

+To combine the best of both worlds, each page of data that arrived was analyzed for the diff in height between the columns they'd display, then in the layout protocol's subview size computation we'd extend the height of each card in the shortest column such that that both columns are equal in size.
+Since we smartly binned the cards into the proper column initially, the column height difference was small, so when we extended the cards' heights, the effect on the UI was unnoticeable for the better.

+This column equality operation would happen in batches.
+A page of masonry cards would be one batch with its own MasonryLayout instance.
+We'd have multiple batches (one per page) in out scroll view, but our batches are contained in a LazyVStack, so when one batch is rendered, others aren't, making the performance super strong and the number of rendering cycles minimal (less work for main thread).

+To perform the size checking properly, we have to prefetch all the dynamic-height-influencing images of the cards (in essence, just the primary cards) and save their aspect ratios.
+With layout value keys, we'd pass that info the masonry layout so that it can factor the real size of the card in its computation and decisino process.
+Even when done in parallel, the speed of image fetching was faster than I expected, the page loading didn't feel any different in terms of latency.

 **UIImage Inefficiency**

 Another problem arose, UImage's internals cache the images that were previously loaded in memory + some images were being decoded into full resolution unnecessarily.
 So instead of creating a UIImage directly from a Data buffer, I went down to CGImage to specify the caching rule (to avoid caching), and downsampling rule so that we'd only decode the image into the necessary pixel size for the image frame.